 Habitat Susceptibility

-Habitat svaluesWe defined susceptibility as the risk of marsh habitat being colonized by non-native cattail within 25 years, accounting for both propagule pressure and habitat suitability.
-The duration of 25 years was selected because longer time frames were likely to diminish the effectiveness of predictions, due to (1) the highly-fecund nature of cattailpropaguleslikely (i.e. seeds would likely reach most habitats given enough time) and (2) uncertainty around future environmental conditions in the estuary due to factors such as relative sea level rise and climate change, and (3) potential changes in Typha behaviour over time due to continued hybridization (e.g., demographic swamping)due to the unpredictable environmental changes expected to occur this century, such as sea level rise (Bornhold et al. 2008; Kirwan & Murray 2008), altered river flows due to climate change (Taylor 2004), and chronic herbivory by overabundant waterfowl (Demarchi 2006).
-Susceptibility was calculated by multiplying the estimated probability of propagule introduction in 25 years with the probability outputs of our habitat suitability model (Fig. 1; see 2.3.1).
+Habitat susceptibility was calculated by multiplying the estimated probability of propagule introduction in 25 years with the probability values of our habitat suitability model (Fig. 1).
+The duration of 25 years was selected because longer time frames were likely to diminish the effectiveness of predictions, due to (1) the highly-fecund nature of cattail, whereby propagules would likely reach most habitats given enough time, and (2) uncertainty around future environmental conditions in the estuary due to factors such as relative sea level rise and climate change, and (3) potential changes in Typha behaviour over time due to continued hybridization (e.g., demographic swamping).
 The probability of propagule introduction was estimated based on proximity to the nearest non-native cattail occurrence, and density of non-native cattails in nearby marsh.
 We based these calculations on the locations of non-native cattail identified in our spectral analysis (see 2.2).
-Proximity was calculated using a cost distance analysis in ArcMap, a variation of Euclidean distance that calculates the least-costly path between a pixel and an object (i.e.,.,. known cattail occurrences), accounting for both the actual distance and any associated costs of travelling through a heterogenous landscape.
-To account for spatial differences in propagule dispersal effectiveness, we generated a cost raster based on land cover types, assigning cost values ranging from 1 (no cost) for marshes to 5 (5 cost) for developed terrestrial areas (Table 1).
+Proximity was calculated using a cost distance analysis in ArcMap, a variation of Euclidean distance that calculates the least-costly path between a pixel and an object, in this case known cattail occurrences, accounting for both the actual distance and any associated costs of travelling through a heterogenous landscape.
+To account for spatial differences in propagule dispersal effectiveness, we generated a cost raster based on land cover types, assigning cost values ranging from 1 (no cost) for marshes to 5 (5 × cost) for developed terrestrial areas (Table 1).
 These cost values accounted for both water and air-dispersed propagules, and factors that facilitate or inhibit their dispersal in each land cover type.
-Distances were then calculated for each pixel of our study area, ranging from 0 – 3114 least cost meters (LCM) (i.e. cost-adjusted euclidean distance to nearest cattail).
+Distances were then calculated for each pixel of our study area, ranging from 0 – 3114 least cost meters (LCM).